 The scars of the tramway are still visible in the landscape.

 Horses were hired from local farmers to pull the wagons up the hill, before being released back to their owners in the afternoon.
 The slate was brought down from the Deeside Slab Quarry, and the Moel Ferna Quarry and worked into slabs at the Nant y Pandy Mill.
 The tools used at the Mill were powered by an enormous water wheel, using the carefully channelled waters from the fast flowing stream.
-At the end of the day, the slate would be brought down, with the workers riding the wagons in what must have been something of a thrill, slowed when necessary by a handbrake used by a worker standing on the back bumper.
+At the end of the day, the worked slate would be brought down, with the workers riding the wagons in what must have been something of a thrill, slowed when necessary by a handbrake used by a worker standing on the back bumper.
 On the steeper inclines, and perhaps in poor weather, a series of ropes and winches were used.

 The wooden track has now gone, but the line of the tramway is still clear, running down to the station